 NOMINATING COMMITTEE CANDIDATES

 The Candidates for 2026-27 Nominating Committee Election are listed below.
-The Committee plays an important role in identifying and evaluating qualified individuals to serve as Governors, so your participation in this election helps shape the future of the AAMC.
-Please take a moment to review each candidate’s bio and consider the needs of the organization before casting your vote.
+The Nominating Committee identifies and evaluates qualified individuals to serve as governors, so we hope you’ll participate in this election as it directly helps shape the future of the AAMC.
+Please carefully review the bios and consider the needs of the AAMC before casting your vote.

-This year’s Nominating Committee election will be held fully online.
-Voting will be open from June 3 through June 12, and results will be announced by June 19 via email.
+The election for the Nominating Committee will be held fully online, and electronic voting will be open for several days — starting June 3 and ending on June 12.
+Results will be announced via email by June 18.

 -